zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

-# Creating a Micro-Service and Frontend
+# Creating a Microservice and Web Frontend

 ## Before You Begin

 ### Objectives

-- Build a Web Frontend for our data using a serverless microsoervice
+- Build a Web Frontend for our data using a Serverless Microsoervice
 - Learn about different ways to search for data in the MySQL Document Store and via SQL
-- LEarn to modify data in the MySQL Document Store
+- Learn to modify data in the MySQL Document Store

 ### Introduction